walbourn/directx-sdk-samples/DXUT/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Credits

+The DXUT library is the work of Shanon Drone, Jason Sandlin, and David Tuft with contributions from David Cook, Kev Gee, Matt Lee, and Chuck Walbourn.

 ## Samples